ganhammar/AspNetCore.Identity.AmazonDynamoDB/README.md

 ## Adding Attributes

-To add custom attributes to the user or role model, you would need to create a new class that extends the `DynamoDbUser` or `DynamoDbRole` and add the needed additional attributes.
+To add custom attributes to the user or role model, you would need to create a new class that extends the `DynamoDbUser` or `DynamoDbRole` and adds the needed additional attributes.

 ```c#
 public class CustomUser : DynamoDbUser